artegoser/artegoser-blog/posts/welcome-to-modern-web.md

 ### Solution

 Wait.
 Right, I only need the main text.
 The reading mode from Firefox handles that quite well.
-Mozilla also distributes this text extraction algorithm as a separate open source Readability.js library ([https://github.com/mozilla/readability](https://github.com/mozilla/readability)).
+Mozilla also distributes this text extraction algorithm as a separate open source [Readability.js library](https://github.com/mozilla/readability).
 There is an example of using it with server-side NodeJS in the readme - it offers the JSDOM library for parsing the extracted html code.
 I'll write a proxy that requests a page by URL, runs it through Readability and returns only text, without other unnecessary elements.

 This way we will save a lot of traffic, because: